 - Manufacturer: The premiere manufacturer seems to be the Collection Drawer Co.
 I have these myself (see above) and they work great.
 These are the ones I have personal experience with and they are great.
-I like to use the Box Lox with these, that are small plastic fasteners that hold multiple DrawerBoxes together, top to bottom and side to side, providing a lot of extra stability to the entire block of boxes you’re using.
+I like to use the Box Lox with these, they are small plastic fasteners that hold multiple DrawerBoxes together, top to bottom and side to side, providing a lot of extra stability to the entire block of boxes you’re using.

 - Short or Long?
 As with standard comic boxes you can get these in short and long.
 Personally, I don’t want to make a “fashion statement” out of the boxes so like them in a closet so I can close the doors and hide them away when desired.
 The Collection Drawer Co. long boxes won’t fit in my closet so I had to go with the short boxes.

 - Cautionary Note: I would recommend being careful about placing these directly on the floor if they are in a location that could conceivably get some water on the floor (1st floor, basement, etc.) Build up a platform of some sort to keep the bottom row at least an inch or two off the ground.